Amund-Fremming/WhoDat/backend/Docs/Overview.md

 updates and real-time management of game states and related information.
 This component is central to the application's functionality, especially for interactive game elements.
 Like the controllers, this class has a function for handling errors and returning the right message, a parsing of player id and encoding HTML and JS input.

+### Some special service functions

+**CreateGame**: creates one board for making the board for the game, we later duplicate this board so each player gets the same board.
+**UpdateBoardCards**: updates the boardcards activity, and returns the number of active cards left on the board.
+**GetBoardWithBoardCards**: creates the duplicate board that was made when the `CreateGame` was called if the second board was not created, if it was, their board is returned.
+**CreateBoardCards**: creates incomming boardcards from cards.
+Does also validate what king of game, so if only host is supposed to choose cards the second player is not allowed.
+Does also update the state and return it.
+This is important for the game state when the players are choosing their cards so we can track when both are ready or which player is still choosing, or if both are finished so we can do the next action.